The functional equation of the smoothing transform: Introduction

 The main objective here is to identify all fixed points within certain classes of functions, which becomes an increasingly challenging task as the available class gets bigger.
-There is a substantial literature, \cite{Big1977,DL1983,Liu1998,Kyp1998,Iks2004,BK2005,AR2006}, and relatively complete results, improved here, when $f$ must be the Laplace transform of a non-negative random variable.
-Much less was known up to now \cite{JR2004,AR2008,AM2009} when $f$ is from the larger class of survival functions of non-negative random variables (or simply monotone decreasing functions with range $[0,1]$).
+There is a substantial literature, \cite {Big1977,DL1983,Liu1998,Kyp1998,Iks2004,BK2005}, and relatively complete results, improved here, when $f$ must be the Laplace transform of a nonnegative random variable.
+Much less was known up to now \cite {JR2004,AR2008,AM2009} when $f$ is from the larger class of survival functions of nonnegative random variables (or simply monotone decreasing functions with range $[0,1]$).
 Solving the problem in this case is one of the main achievements of this paper.
-In fact the ideas also allow the available class to include suitable non-monotonic continuous functions, as will be indicated in the final section.
+In fact the ideas also allow the available class to include suitable nonmonotonic functions, as will be indicated in the final section.